FuelLabs/fuels-ts/.changeset/great-teachers-yell.md

 ---
 ---

-test: add e2e test for the `create fuels` template
+feat: add e2e test for the `create fuels` template